An extravagant story about artist Katsushika Hokusai and his famous woodblock print, join us for the world premiere of Dai Fujikura’s The Great Wave:

 -

-Touch tours Begins 90 minutes before performance start time
+Touch tours Begins 90 minutes before the Audio Described performance listed above.

 We believe theatre is for everyone